RobGaughan/Infrastructure-For-AD-Azure/README.md

 2. Then we must tell Client-1 to use Domain-Controller-1 as its DNS server

 #### Setting Domain-Controller-1's IP address to static
-Set the VM to have a static IP to do that we must do the following:
+To set the VM to have a static IP to do that we must do the following:

 Go to Virtual Machines > Domain-Controller-1 > Networking > Network settings > NIC > IPconfig > Private IP address settings > select static and save